 Change the way you eat.

-Eating lots of colorful, nonstarchy vegetables, proteins like meats, eggs, fish, poultry, and healthy fats like coconut oil, extra virgin olive oil, butter, ghee, avocado will keep you from being hungry and feeling deprived while greatly improving your blood sugars.
+Eating lots of proteins like meats, eggs, fish, poultry, and healthy fats like lard, tallow, butter, ghee, chicken fat (schmaltz), duck fat, coconut oil, extra virgin olive oil, and avocados will keep you from being hungry and feeling deprived while greatly improving your blood sugars.

 Get moving.

-Exercise is great to help bring down blood sugars and help your hormones work more effectively.
+Exercise is great to help bring down blood sugars and help your endocrine system work more effectively.
 Resistance exercises like weight lifting are especially helpful for those with blood sugar problems.
 Also important are cardio exercises, like walking, running, biking, and flexibility exercises: stretching, yoga, Pilates.

 Avoid artificial sweeteners.

-Just because they have no calories, does not mean they have no effect on your hormones or your metabolism.
+Just because they have no calories, does not mean they have no effect on your blood sugar or your metabolism.

 Address your stress.

-Stress, whether emotional (just have an argument with someone important?), physical (joint pain, chronic headaches, and the like), poor dietary choices, lack of exercise all cause your adrenal glands to make a lot of cortisol.
-This is extremely important if there is a dangerous situation, because cortisol sends blood to your legs to help you escape, and raises your blood sugar so those muscles have energy to run.
+Stress, whether emotional (just have an argument with someone important?), physical (joint pain, chronic headaches, and the like), poor dietary choices, lack of exercise all cause your body to react to the threat.
+This is extremely important if there is a dangerous situation, because your body sends blood to your legs to help you escape, and raises your blood sugar so those muscles have energy to run.

 Get enough sleep.